NtkSharp/FMATHLIB/README.md

 # FMATHLIB
-A collection of Math functions, Discrete Fourier Transformation, Inverse Discrete Fourier Transformation in C# for use in Unity
+A collection of Math functions in C# for use in Unity.

+Includes:
+Discrete Fourier Transformation, Inverse Discrete Fourier Transformation, ComplexMultiplication, ExtractLevelValues